 - This program gives temporary payment relief to borrowers with qualifying federal student loans.
 But some federal student loans don’t qualify – for example, older Family Federal Education Loan (FFEL) program loans or Perkins Loans that are owned by the school you attended.
 Contact your federal loan servicer online or by phone to find out if your loans are eligible.

 - If your federal loans are covered, the U.S. Department of Education has automatically placed your loans into what’s called “administrative forbearance.”
-That means you can stop making payments on those loans right away, up through May 1, 2022.
+That means you can stop making payments on those loans right away.
 If your payments automatically come out of your bank account, check if any payments have been processed since March 13, 2020.
 If they have, you may be able to get a refund as part of administrative forbearance.

-- If you want to keep making payments on your qualifying federal student loan through May 1st, the interest rate is now 0%.
+- If you want to keep making payments on your qualifying federal student loan, the interest rate is now 0%.
 So any payments you make during the forbearance period may help you pay off your debt faster.
 If you’re on an income-based repayment program and/or a forgiveness program, you should check out Federal Student Aid's Coronavirus page to see which option makes sense for you.

-- If your federal student loans are in default, the U.S. Department of Education has stopped making collection calls, and sending letters or billing statements through May 1, 2022.
+- If your federal student loans are in default, the U.S. Department of Education has stopped making collection calls, and sending letters or billing statements through the end of the pause.
 And if your federal loans were in default and your employer continues to garnish your wages, you’ll get a refund.